dsouzarc/iMessageAnalyzer/README.md

 ###Analyzes a user's iMessages while providing cool functionality

-Analyzes a user's iMessage database (chat.db*) to understand a user and their friends' messaging habits.
+Analyzes a user's iMessage database (chat.db*) to understand a user and their friends' messaging habits by graphing (and calculating statistics) on those characteristics.

 Adds some unique functionality from Messages.app that provides a better experience, including a refined search for messages.

 *chat.db, where a user's messages are stored, can be found in 2 ways: